Ouch: Relationship Building is Not about SEO at All!

-Relationship to like minded individuals is a prerequisite to get noticed and ultimately to gain links but you do not forge relationships with people only for the inbound link of it.
+Relationships to like minded individuals are a prerequisite to get noticed and ultimately to gain links but you do not forge relationships with people only for the inbound link of it.
 Why?

 People are not stupid and they’ll notice you’re behaving strangely and have something else in mind than you pretend to.

 The good news is that having friends online or maybe even in real life will actually result in getting links.
 So how does this SEO 2.0 relationship voodoo work and how can I make it scale?
 I’ll give you an example that is easily to understand:

 when publishing online to get traction on social media you need the so called “initial push”

 of shares to get your message out.
 SEO agency employees will ask their colleagues to like, tweet, plus or vote for their new post for example.
 This way the article gets noticed by several others interested in the subject matter.
 In case it makes sense some of them